Federal Reserve Bank of Boston Policy Regarding Availability of Information

 Subpoenas should be addressed to the Federal Reserve Bank of Boston in care of the Legal Department.
 Responses to subpoenas will be coordinated or prepared by the Legal Department.

-Where not otherwise specified herein, these rules will be interpreted consistently with 12 C.F.R. § 261.
+Where not otherwise specified herein, these rules will be interpreted consistently with 12 C.F.R. § 261, with the exception of provisions specifically pertaining to federal agencies.